fodorbalint/PathMaker/readme0.md

 <!---->

-On 17 x 17, we can construct a situation where the obstacle across the stair is 2 behind and 2 to right.
+On 17&nbsp;x&nbsp;17, we can construct a situation where the obstacle across the stair is 2 behind and 2 to right.
 As the table size increases, the stair-obstacle narrowing can move infinite distance away from the live end.
 That's why it is important to group these rules as one.

 <img align="top" src="References/1218_1.svg" width="17" />